Willian199/dart_ddi/README.md

 class CustomScopeFactory<BeanT extends Object> extends DDIBaseFactory<BeanT> {...}
 ```

+`DDIBaseFactory` now also requires `canDestroy` so the container can enforce destroy rules consistently (including contextual destroy operations).

 ### Using Custom Scopes

 Once you've created a custom scope factory, you can register it using the standard `register` method: